Chapter 3 Discussion Questions

 17. Why does the power of a photon wave predict its probability of existing at a point?
 (QR3.5.3)

-18. If a photon is a particle, how can it always find the shortest path to any destination?
+18. Can a particle always find the shortest path to any destination?
 (QR3.6.2)

-19. How then does light always find the shortest path to any destination?
+19. How can a photon of light always find the shortest path to any destination?
 (QR3.6.3)

 20. Why is the measured direction of quantum spin always random?
 (QR3.7.1)

-21. Why can’t a filter that blocks horizontal polarized light also block vertical polarized light?
+21. Why doesn’t a filter that blocks horizontal polarized light block vertical polarized light?
 (QR3.7.2)

 22. Why doesn’t a filter that stops most of a polarized light ray weaken those that pass it?
 (QR3.7.3)